stuttgart-things/docs/cilium.md

 # stuttgart-things/docs/cilium
 NOT FINISHED!!!!
-Cilium 1.14.0 is compatible with k8s 1.17.x or older
+Cilium 1.14.0 is compatible with k8s 1.17.x or older but not newer

 ## K8s Cluster
 Install cluster /w kudeadm without kube-proxy: